cedricpierre/lara-todo/README.md

 This project uses Laravel Sail.

-After installation and configuration of the .env file, run `vendor/bin/sail up -d` and navigate to the localhost address.
+After installation with `composer install` and configuration of the .env file, run `vendor/bin/sail up -d`.

+Run the migrations

+`vendor/bin/sail artisan migrate:fresh --seed`

+You can now use the API.

 Here are the routes.